Common Questions About the Pre-College Program

 How can I be assured of the safety and security while on campus?

-They can visit the program office any weekday between 9 am and 5 pm.
+- Visit the program office any weekday between 9 am and 5 pm.

 What policies related to conduct should I be aware of?